-Kids do bang their head when their demands are not met.
-However, when your baby bang head to the wall or crib in spite of being hurt, then you should start worry about it.
+Kids do bang their heads when their demands are not met.
+However, when your baby bang head to the wall or crib in spite of being hurt, then you should start worrying about it.
 They may start banging their head violently during the moment of anxiety.

 12. Does not want to held by you

-A child with Autism does not like to held by parents.
-You may notice this behavior within few months after birth.
-For instance, they don’t like to be swung or bounced on their parent’s knee or hug them.
+A child with Autism does not like to be held by parents.
+You may notice this behavior within a few months after birth.
+For instance, they don’t like to be swung or bounced on their parent’s knee or hug.

 13. Missing developmental milestone

-If your baby doesn’t reach developmental milestones for his age on time, it could be sign of autism.
+If your baby doesn’t reach developmental milestones for his age on time, it could be a sign of autism.

 14. Sensitive to sound

-Sensitivity to sound is a common symptom of children on autism spectrum.
+Sensitivity to sound is a common symptom of children on the autism spectrum.
 They may tend to cry nonstop if overwhelmed by noise.
 Older kids cover their ears to block the noise.

 15. Moments of stress

-If you notice that intensity of any repetitive behaviors (head shaking, head banging) increases during the moment of stress, it could be sign of autism.
+If you notice that the intensity of any repetitive behaviors (head shaking, headbanging) increases during the moment of stress, it could be a sign of autism.

 Let’s watch Hanen Speech-Language Pathologist, Fay McGill talks about some of the traits or behaviors you might see in baby on the autism spectrum.